Murphyyork/Lambda-Project/README.md

 In each class, methods like substitute and reduce were implemented to facilitate the core operations of λ-calculus, such as substitution and β-reduction.
 This approach ensures the interpreter can process λ-calculus expressions, reflecting both the structural and operational aspects of λ-calculus theory.

 ### Variables
-In the implementation of the variable class, the focus was on representing variables in λ-calculus expressions.
+In the implementation of the Variable class, the focus was on representing variables in λ-calculus expressions.
 Each variable is identified by a unique symbol, encapsulated within the class.
 The __init__ method initializes a variable with its symbol, while the __repr__ and __str__ methods provide string representations for ease of understanding.
 These functions are easy to read and have a time complexity of O(n) = 1.

 The substitute method is a bit more complicated:
 ```python